 Listen to Dr. Quinn Mecham in his monthly appearance in BYU Radio's Top of Mind With Julie Rose.
 He most recently contributed with his predictions for world affairs in 2018 on Jan 8, 2018.
 Listen here.

-The applications for the 2018-2019 PEDL fellowships are now open!
-See message above.
+The applications for the 2018-2019 PEDL fellowships are now closed.
+Thank you to all who applied!
+Decisions will be communicated in April 2018.

 PEDL has been renovated!
 Having been housed in the Kennedy Center for the last year, this space is now newly updated with cubicles, a sitting area, art, and a gorgeous new conference room.